jtv/libpqxx/BUILDING-cmake.md

 ====================

-First of all, the libpqxx build requires the full PostgreSQL development package.
+First of all, the libpqxx build requires the full PostgreSQL development package, or at least the `libpq` development package.
 You must have that package installed before you can build libpqxx.

+It also requires python 3.
+This comes pre-installed on many systems.

 The instructions will assume that you're working from a command-line shell.
 If you prefer to work from an IDE, you'll have to know how your IDE likes to